Menu

 Tracking and assessment

 History is monitored and evidenced through book work and lesson observations.
 Each term, books are checked for progression and evidence.
 This is as well as lesson observations being carried out and planning being checked.
 History books clearly demonstrate that key concepts and knowledge is being learnt/retained and that children are developing their skills through enquiry and source-based work.
 There is a range of activities in books, that are all history focused.
-Teachers plan for their year groups following the NC.
+Teachers plan for their year groups following the National Curriculum.
 The long-term History plan for the whole-school ensures children can link together their learning chronologically and thematically.
 A skills sheet is highlighted which tracks which skills have been taught.

 Intervention